Microsoft Office 2010: Service packs

 Microsoft released two service packs for Office 2010 that were primarily intended to address software bugs.
 Service Pack 1 (SP1) and Service Pack 2 (SP2) were released concurrently with updates for additional products including Office Online, SharePoint, and SharePoint Designer.

 On November 17, 2010, Microsoft invited a select number of testers at the Microsoft Connect Web portal to test SP1 Beta 1.
 SP1 was released by Microsoft on June 27, 2011, and included compatibility, performance, security, and stability improvements.
 SP1 is a cumulative update that includes all previous updates, as well as fixes exclusive to its release; a list of exclusive fixes was released by Microsoft.
 SP1 also introduced additional features for Access, Excel, OneNote, Outlook, PowerPoint, and Word.
 As examples, OneNote 2010 SP1 introduced the ability to open notebooks stored in OneDrive directly from within the app itself, while Outlook 2010 SP1 introduced Microsoft 365 support.
 With the release of SP1, the use of Office Online in Google Chrome and Internet Explorer 9 was officially supported by Microsoft for the first time.

 On April 8, 2013, a beta build of Office 2010 SP2 was released.
 SP2 was a cumulative update officially released on July 16, 2013, and included all of the previously released compatibility, performance, stability, and security fixes, as well as numerous exclusive fixes; a list of fixes exclusive to SP2 was released by Microsoft.
-Microsoft claimed that with the release of SP2, Office 2010 would feature improved compatibility with Internet Explorer 10, Office 2013, SharePoint 2013, and Windows 8.
+Microsoft claimed that with the release of SP2, Office 2010 would feature improved compatibility with Internet Explorer 10, Office 2013, and SharePoint 2013.
 Because SP2 is cumulative, SP1 is not a prerequisite for its installation.